GuzhengAlive/hugo-cms/site/content/guzheng-in-90-seconds/_index.md

       You can find zithers today with anything from [12-26 strings](/not-quite-guzheng-varieties).
 Chinese zithers as a category have ranged from 5 to 50 strings and used to be strung with silk.
-    heading: The Strings
+    title: The Strings
   - body: .
-    heading: Have more than 90 seconds?
+    title: Have more than 90 seconds?
   - body: >-
       Chinese Instruments are classified by the material they were made of.
 For those made of multiple materials the sound-producing material seems to be